 Traumatic Brain Injury (TBI), closed head injury, concussion, brain damage, or post-concussion syndrome are all terms synonymous with acquired injury to the brain.
 Any incident with or without skull fracture that produces an external physical force that produces a diminished or altered state of consciousness can produce a brain injury.

-Most people are unaware of the scope of traumatic brain injury (TBI) or its overwhelming nature.
-TBI is a common injury and may be missed initially when the medical team is focused on saving the individual’s life.
+Most people are unaware of the scope of traumatic brain injury (TBI) or its overwhelming nature. and may be missed initially when the medical team is focused on saving the individual’s life.
 Before medical knowledge and technology advanced to control breathing with respirators and decrease intracranial pressure, which is the pressure in the fluid surrounding the brain, the death rate from traumatic brain injuries was very high.
 Although the medical technology has advanced significantly, the effects of TBI are significant.

 Brain injuries can be classified in many different ways, most of which we will briefly summarize here.